Skip to main content

 Common causes of irregular periods include:

-• puberty – your periods might be irregular for the first year or two
+• puberty - your periods might be irregular for the first year or 2

-• the start of the menopause (usually between the ages of 45 and 55)
+• the start of the menopause (usually between ages 45 and 55)

-• early pregnancy – take a pregnancy test to rule this out
+• pregnancy - take a pregnancy test to rule this out

-• some types of hormonal contraception – such as the contraceptive pill or intrauterine system (IUS)
+• some types of hormonal contraception - such as the pill or intrauterine system (IUS)

-• medical conditions – such as polycystic ovary syndrome (PCOS) or a problem with your thyroid
+• medical conditions - such as a problem with your thyroid or polycystic ovary syndrome (PCOS)

 You do not need to get medical advice if you have always had irregular periods or you're still going through puberty.